archowdhury/Forecasting-demand-for-multiple-products-using-Prophet-and-LSTM/README.md

-# Forecasting demand using Prophet and LSTM networks
+# Forecasting demand for multiple products using Prophet and LSTM networks

 ## The problem statement